jeffslord/drowsy-senior-project/UI/Pods/SwiftySound/README.md

 ```
 The above will play the sound three times.

-Specify a negative number of loops to play the sound continously in an intinite loop:
+Specify a negative number of loops to play the sound continously in an infinite loop:

 ```swift
 Sound.play(file: "dog", fileExtension: "wav", numberOfLoops: -1)